 What’s the deal?
 A gourmet destination that doubles up as a tip-top wine bar.

-What to drink: A glass of white with a yellow pollock ceviche.
+What should I drink?
+A glass of white with a yellow pollock ceviche.

 Another hit for Yves Camdeborde, this follows in the footsteps of his extremely popular Avant Comptoir, but this time focuses on seafood.
 Like its older sibling, here you eat standing up, and everything happens at the bar – from ordering to getting stuck into quality wines and tapas-style dishes.
 The barman will give you expert wine recommendations.